-To this day I am forever grateful that my car had never done this while I was in the middle of an intersection or on the highway.
-I don’t want to think about the accidents that would have been the result of an engine shut off in the middle of i95.
+To this day, I am forever grateful that my car had never done this while I was in the middle of an intersection or on the highway.
+I don’t want to think about the accidents that would have resulted from an engine shut off in the middle of i95.

-Early that day I had researched the problem and over and over again I saw that the same issue happening with other vehicles of the same make and model of my SUV.
-All the forums said the same thing, it was a throttle body issue.
-I sent my husband a few videos on how to change the part and he said he could replace it if that was truly the issue.
-But we didn’t have the correct reader to diagnose the issue and I wasn’t in the mood to spend even more money on tools.
-After talking this all out we figured the only time I had time I had to to drive the danger mobile to the shop was after dropping off a pack of stressed out dogs.
+Early that day, I had researched the problem, and over and over again, I saw that the same issue happening with other vehicles of the same make and model as my SUV.
+All the forums said the same thing.
+It was a throttle body issue.
+I sent my husband a few videos on how to change the part, and he said he could replace it if that was indeed the issue.
+But we didn’t have the correct reader to diagnose the problem, and I wasn’t in the mood to spend even more money on tools.
+After talking this all out, we figured the only time I had to drive the danger mobile to the shop was after dropping off a pack of stressed-out dogs.

-When I walked into the mechanic's shop I think the service manager’s eyes were about to pop out of his head.
-He’s seen me far too many times since September because of an issue I was having with the ball joint on the right side of my car.
+When I walked into the mechanic’s shop, I think the service manager’s eyes were about to pop out of his head.
+He’s seen me far too many times since September because of an issue with the ball joint on the right side of my car.

-He listened to me explain how many times I had to pull over the car on the way here in the very short ten minute drive.
-I told him that I could the engine gasp for fuel and then slow down until it finally shut off.
+He listened to me explain how many times I had to pull over the car on the way here in the very short ten-minute drive.
+I told him that the engine could gasp for fuel and then slow down until it finally shut off.

-My daughter had been on my hip the whole time and she was wanting to roam about the lobby.
+My daughter had been on my hip the whole time, and she wanted to roam about the lobby.
 My hopes of her falling asleep in the car so I could watch t.v. on my tablet while she slept on me had gone out the window.
-As soon as the keys were in the service manager’s hands I walked out of the building and back to the car to collect her stroller.
+As soon as the keys were in the service manager’s hands, I walked out of the building and back to the car to collect her stroller.

+It was a perfect day for the brief mile walk.
 The sky was bright blue, with wispy white clouds gliding across the light breeze, barely 80 degrees, and no rain in sight.
-It was a perfect day for the brief mile walk.
-In the summer there would have been no way in hell I would walk my child, in the middle of the day, to play at the park.
+In the summer, there would have been no way in hell I would walk my child to play at the park in the middle of the day.
 We would have melted or died from heat exhaustion, slight exaggeration, but close to the truth.

 The playground was partially under shady trees and across the street from a lake.
 Adelyn climbed all over the playground.
-She ran to the top of the slide and started to sing “Let it go.”
+She ran to the top of the slide and started to sing, “Let it go.”
 It wasn’t long before she had me climbing the rock wall with her.
-One of the benefits of being a “fun sized” adult means I still fit on the slides and other things that my daughter wants me to join her on.
+One of the benefits of being a “fun-sized” adult is that I still fit on the slides and other things that my daughter wants me to join her.

 “Mommy!”
 She shrieked.
 “That’s a big pool.”

 It was more of a demand than a question.
-Adelyn slid down the slide one last time before running over to her stroller and climbed in.
-I hadn’t heard anything from the shop yet so I figured why not.
-We crossed the street and once we hit the sidewalk she slid out of her stroller walking out onto the dock jetting out of the gazebo.
+Adelyn slid down the slide one last time before running over to her stroller and climbing in.
+I hadn’t heard anything from the shop yet, so I figured why not.
+We crossed the street, and once we hit the sidewalk, she slid out of her stroller, walked out onto the dock, jetting out of the gazebo.

 “Mommy look,” she pointed through the rails.
 “A turtle.”